Tumworobere/Tumworobere/README.md

 <h2 align='center'><samp><strong>Hi there 👋, I am Tumworobere Annah</strong></samp></h2>
 <h3 align='center'><strong><a href="https://Tumworobere.github.io/my_resume/" target="_blank">Portfolio🌐</a></strong></h3>
 <p align='center'>Software developer | Full-stack JavaScript | Node/React developer | Web developer</p>

-<p align='left'> 📫 As someone who is always passionate for learning more about tech and life.
-I love to develop web scripts static websites and ever since been a self taught software developer also unstopped learner.
-I have evolved into a Full Stack Javascript career path, and loves working with cutting edge tools and technologies.</p>

-Programmer specialized in **web development** using multiple **tools, frameworks and libraries** both in frontend and backend.
-I pay *a lot of attention to detail* to generate best products.

 🧐 **Knowledge of:**<br>